 Montana is not the only state to shut down a licensed child care facility for foster children.
 Every state has the problem.
 The Great Falls Tribune news in Montana today of “egregarious, chronic and persistent child abuse and neglect by this licensed child care facility is just the tip of the iceberg.
 Anyone from Montana reading this should contact their State Representative and complain that the DHS hearings should NOT be kept confidential and closed to the public.

-You ARE PAYING for this facility to do terrible things to these children and you need to know what has been done if you don’t want it to continue.
+We are paying for these facilities to do terrible things to these children and we need to know what has been done if we are to change this.

 This core problem within child protection systems is common; no transparency or accountability until someone dies or the violence to children becomes horrific and unhideable.

 Only when the community becomes aware of the depth and scope of the problems tortured children are forced to live with, will a workable model of treatment (ACES) and more care and better resources become available.
 Until then, these stories will be the norm.

 Minnesota recently closed two facilities and the reporting here gives a snapshot of child protection and foster care group home failures over a 30 day period in our communities.
 The shortage of foster care families and qualified / regulated group homes have led to horrific stories in every state.
 Florida’s privatized group homes have been prostituting 13 year old girls for years.

 |US: Top Stories of 2019: A Youth-Led Effort to Prevent Homelessness for Teens in Foster Care|

 |Chronicle of Social Change – December 30, 2019|